 The Open Web Application Security Project (OWASP) top ten Web application vulnerabilities list includes an attack termed “Unvalidated Redirects and Forwards.”
-Continuing in a series of articles on how to test for top ten vulnerabilities,
+Continuing in a series of articles on how to test for top ten vulnerabilities, this article gives security testers the information they need to understand unvalidated redirects and forwards and how to test for them.

 What are unvalidated redirects and forwards?